sahiljuneja/Udacity-SDCND-Term-1/Term-1/P5-Vehicle-Detection/README.md

 This resulted in  some good results, but I was still missing detection at some frames.
 Now, the best solution would have been to go tinker around with the sliding window sizes.
 That would have made a lot of good changes.
 But fine-tuning that is more time-consuming as per me.

-Instead I decided to keep track of the last N frames, for which I added up the heatmaps.
+Instead I decided to keep track of the last 15 frames, for which I added up the heatmaps.
 I then thresholded this heatmap and again fed it to the weighted moving average equation above.

 The results I obtained were better than before as you can see from the video.